applerosander-coder/Hikari/replit.md

 BidWin is a comprehensive live auction and bidding platform built with Next.js 14 and Supabase.
 It enables real-time bidding, features countdown timers for auctions, and provides a swipeable carousel interface for browsing auction items.
 The platform's core purpose is to facilitate a dynamic and engaging auction experience, transforming a generic SaaS template into a specialized marketplace for various auction categories like Electronics, Fashion, Services, Collectibles, Home & Living, and Sports.

 ### Recent Changes
+**October 10, 2025 - Dashboard Logo Fix:**
+- Restored original BidWin logo design (SunIcon + text) on dashboard and mybids pages
+- Removed broken PNG logo files and replaced with icon-based implementation from landing page
+- Logo now uses SunIcon from @heroicons/react/24/solid with "BidWin" text
+- Reduced dashboard header height from h-32 md:h-36 to h-20 for better proportions
+- Removed theme-switching logic for logo (no longer needed with icon implementation)

 **October 10, 2025 - My Bids Page UI Improvements:**
 - Made top menu more compact with reduced padding (py-2 sm:py-4) for cleaner interface
 - Removed card scaling animation - all cards now maintain consistent size